1997 Pacific typhoon season: Seasonal summary

+The accumulated cyclone energy (ACE) index for the 1997 Pacific typhoon season as calculated by Colorado State University using data from the Joint Typhoon Warning Center was 570.4 units, which is the highest ACE for a single season ever recorded.
+Broadly speaking, ACE is a measure of the power of a tropical or subtropical storm multiplied by the length of time it existed.
+It is only calculated for full advisories on specific tropical and subtropical systems reaching or exceeding wind speeds of 39 mph.

 The season was unusual and exceptional in the number of super typhoons that occurred in the basin.
 According to the Joint Typhoon Warning Center, eleven tropical cyclones attained super typhoon status, ten of which became Category 5 Super Typhoons, marking the highest number of Category 5 storms in a single season on record.
 Eleven typhoons reached winds of at least 135 knots.
 They were Isa, Nestor, Rosie, Winnie, Bing, Oliwa (from Central Pacific), Ginger, Ivan, Joan, Keith, and Paka (also from the Central Pacific).
 This was due to the El Niño of 1997–1998, which contributed to the record amounts of not only super typhoons but also tropical storms in the Western and Eastern Pacific.
 Fortunately, most of the stronger systems remained at sea.
-This is also due to the El Nino during that time, which tends to shift typhoon tracks east.
+This is also due to the El Niño during that time, which tends to shift typhoon tracks east.
 When Severe Tropical Storm Peter made landfall in southern Japan on June 27, it marked the first time that two tropical cyclones made landfall in mainland Japan during the month of June since reliable records began in 1951.